Jlxzy/sift-lsb-watermark/README.md

-# COM31006 Computer Vision Assignment - Watermark Creation and Detection Tool
+Watermark Creation and Detection Tool Using SIFT and LSB Steganography

 *Joel Foster, 2025*